Read our list of frequently asked car insurance questions for the facts on why you need car insurance, the types of cover, excesses and more

 What different types of car insurance are there?

-There are three main types of car insurance:
+There are three main types of car insurance available, which will cover you and your car to varying degrees:

 Third party car insurance